How to Make Batter for Frying

 Traditional and Bimby Recipe.

-Deliciously crispy outside and soft inside, this batter will make your fried foods crunchy and tasty.
+Deliciously crispy on the outside and soft on the inside, this batter will make your fried foods crunchy and tasty.

-The right leavening will ensure that as soon as it touches the hot oil, it puffs up, creating a truly delectable coating.
+The right leavening will ensure that as soon as it touches the hot oil, it puffs up creating a truly tasty coating.

-I’ll show you some tricks to make my batter even more flavorful by scenting it with different aromas, depending on whether you use it for land or sea products.
+I’ll show you some tricks to make my batter even tastier by adding different aromas, depending on whether you’re using land or sea products.

-Additionally, I’ll show you how to double the volume of the batter, and how to freeze pre-cooked fried items.
+Furthermore, I’ll show you how to double the volume of the batter, and how to freeze pre-cooked fried foods.

 The quantity of ingredients varies depending on how much you want to batter.